The 2019-20 Championships

 - Last 16: February 29th 2020

 For round 1 the top player of each pair is the home player.
-At the completion of each round we will make a random draw to assign which player is home and which is away in the next fixture.
+For later rounds see the full draw below.

 Players in bold are the home players in each round.
 These are allocated as the first player in Round 1 and by random draw thereafter.

 |31||Fred Mulheron||vs||Nav Hussain|